 The pipe manufacturer must produce a minimum of two heats to demonstrate compliance with the specification.
-A change in any of the essential variables listed in Table A-1 below must require requalification.
-Alternatively, each time the actual value for the PHMSA-2016-0149 Donlin Gold, LLC Special Permit Page 49 of 58 considered parameter is outside of the defined range, the plate will be declared as "out of process plate" and will be individually mechanically tested to confirm compliance with specification requirements.
+A change in any of the essential variables listed in Table A-1 below require requalification.
+Alternatively, each time the actual value for the considered parameter is outside of the defined range, the plate is declared as "out of process plate" and will be individually mechanically tested to confirm compliance with specification requirements.